NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 - Open a GitHub issue and motivate the change
 - Once we reach agreement in the issue discussion:
   - Update the version inside the test workflow [test-minimal.yml](.github/workflows/test-minimal.yml)
-  - Update the documentation (this section)
+  - Update the version number requirement documentation (first section of this document)

 ### Release pre-testing